scrapinghub/splash/docs/scripting-ref.rst

          return {har1=har1, har2=har2}
      end

-By default, response content is not returned in HAR data.
-To enable it, use :ref:`splash-response-body-enabled` option or :ref:`splash-request-enable-response-body` method.
+By default, request and response contents are not included in HAR data.
+To enable request contents, use :ref:`splash-request-body-enabled` option.
+To enable response contents, use :ref:`splash-response-body-enabled` option or :ref:`splash-request-enable-response-body` method.

 See also: :ref:`splash-har-reset`, :ref:`splash-on-response`,
+:ref:`splash-request-body-enabled`, :ref:`splash-response-body-enabled`,
-:ref:`splash-response-body-enabled`, :ref:`splash-request-enable-response-body`.
+:ref:`splash-request-enable-response-body`.

 .. _HAR: http://www.softwareishard.com/blog/har-12-spec/